orstavik/JoiComponents/book/chapter6/Pattern5_QueAndRecallFunctions.md

   }
 };
 ```
-Both synced and async functions can now be queued and recalled like this:
+Both sync and async functions can now be queued and recalled like this:

 ```javascript
 function sleep(ms) {